 Redondo Beach, CA 90277

-My kids have outgrown our stroller, but back in the day we spent many an afternoon here.
+My kids have outgrown our stroller, but back in the day, we spent many an afternoon here.
 Ponds (fish and ducks included), paths, hills, streams, and fallen trees (that older kids love to navigate) provide so much to explore.
 Get into the wilderness without having to get out of town.
-See the brochure for more fun facts and information.
+Take note: the park is closed Wednesday for maintenance.

 4730 Crystal Springs Parkway